 A Guide for Indie Filmmakers Who Know Nothing About Indie Filmmaking

-I hope this guide helps you make some distinctions about what it means to be an independent filmmaking.
-The points below are all aspects of the process that I think are most important.
+I hope this guide helps you make some distinctions about what it means to be in independent filmmaking.
+The points below are all aspects of the process that I think is most important.